-Bronwyn Byrnes was admitted as a solicitor in New South Wales in 2003 and was admitted as a barrister in 2017.
+Bronwyn Byrnes was admitted as a solicitor in New South Wales in 2003 and was called to the Bar in 2017.

 Curriculum Vitae (2017)

 Between 2008 – 2017, Bronwyn was a Lawyer with the Australian Human Rights Commission in Sydney.